jro31/jethro-codes/_articles/projects/meals-of-change.md

 To pre-render these pages, in the `getStaticPaths` function, I need to loop-over the recipe IDs.
 And to do that, I need to be able to return these IDs from the API.
 So the `recipes_return` method on the API, simply gives us the ability to do this.

 When we're returning the recipes (rather than just the IDs), the `RecipesRepresenter` takes over.
-I use representers as equivalents to serializers; so to format and limit the data that we return from each model.
+I use representers as an equivalent to serializers; so to format and limit the data that we return from each model.
 I just find it simpler to create them myself, rather than using a serializer gem.

 The `RecipesRepresenter` is as follows: